 You can certainly purchased prepared teriyaki sauce at your local grocery store, but making your own sauce at home is so easy and very inexpensive.
 Most of the ingredients in the sauce are already in your fridge or pantry.
 And, in addition, you can use it on many other things.
 I make my own teriyaki sauce and we use it in a stir fry, or in chicken or rice dish, and we even use it as a drizzle over pan-seared tofu sometimes.
-You can find the link to my teriyaki sauce in the recipe card below.
+Here’ the link for my 10 Minute Teriyaki Sauce recipe.

 In a hurry?
 Save this recipe to your Pinterest board for later!
 Click HERE!

 - 2 pounds sirloin tip steak, sliced 1/4 inch thick across the grain

 - 1/4 cup green onions, thinly sliced